alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 This adds the rake spec task that we’ll use to run the tests.

 ## The first script
-Imagine we have a script that just calls a method to convert a string from hours and minutes as used for example when logging time to a Jira ticket into seconds (checkout 0.0.2).
+Imagine I have a script that just calls a method to convert a string from hours and minutes as used for example when logging time to a Jira ticket into seconds (checkout 0.0.2).
 We add this script in ./bin/example.rb:

 ~~~ ruby
 #!/usr/bin/env ruby